contentful/field-editors/apps/singleline-app/README.md

-# RichText field extension
+# Single Line + Fetching data app

-This extension demonstrates how you would use `RichTextEditor` as your own field extension.
+This app demonstrates how you would use the simplest field we have `SingleLineEditor`.

 ## Available Scripts